Healthy eating habits for kids is the aim, but how do we achieve it when there are so many competing influences?

-Add to those influences, confusing and conflicting dietary messages and food models from a range of experts and supposed experts, and we’re left with strange cultural perceptions and understandings of diet.
-Santa Maria College’s Head of Home Economics, Danielle Spark says, “A diet is not something that you “do” or “go on” for a week or two.
+Experienced and respected food educator, Danielle Spark says, “A diet is not something that you “do” or “go on” for a week or two.
 Your diet is the food you eat day in and day out.”

 Mrs Spark is constantly appalled at the messages her students have internalised from popular culture.
 She cringes at statements like, “We all know that carbs are bad for you”, or ” Sugar is the new killer”.

 We have developed incredibly negative relationships with food.
 On one hand, it is seen as evil; to be measured and avoided.
 On the other hand, it is an addictive drug we find ourselves unable to resist.
 Often those two views are held at the same time and consequently, we see yo-yo dieting and the development of poor eating habits and dysfunctional metabolisms.

 With young people and the rising rate of obesity, there is naturally a focus on weight loss.
 According to the ABS, 1 in 4 children between 5 and 17 years of age is obese or overweight.
 However, eating disorders such as anorexia nervosa and bulimia nervosa are seen in about 1 in 20 Australians and the rate is increasing.

-Feed your kids’ immune system
+Feed your immune system

-Feed your kids’ energy
+Feed your energy

-Feed your kids’ intellect
+Feed your intellect

 Whole grains, oily fish, broccoli and foods rich in Vitamin B, C and K will all boost brain function.

-Feed your kids self-esteem
+Feed your self-esteem

-Feed your kids’ mental health
+Feed your mental health

 Amino acids in fatty fish, grain-fed beef and dairy products can help with depression and might help with positive mood.

-Feed your kids’ sleep
+Feed your sleep

 Research shows that antioxidants found in a wide variety of foods and lots of water aid sleep.

-Feed your kids’ functioning body
+Feed your child’s functioning body

-Feed your kids’ strength
+Feed your strength

 Muscle development and strength comes from protein-packed foods like red meat and chicken, fish, eggs, nuts and seeds.

-You get the idea.
 Food is about moving towards something better, not running away from something frightening or ‘bad’.

 Of course, you don’t need to research or remember any of this.
 We all know what we should be eating: lots of variety, lots of fresh foods and drinking lots of water.
 The basics of diet haven’t changed, all that changes is the cycle of fads and diets.

-Start a vegetable garden with your kids.
+- Start a vegetable garden with your kids.

-Grow fruit trees.
+- Grow fruit trees.

-Teach kids basic cooking skills from a young age and help them become more expert as they become older and more capable.
+- Teach kids basic cooking skills from a young age and help them become more expert as they become older and more capable.

-Involve kids in the preparation of food but don’t just give them the boring jobs.
+- Involve kids in the preparation of food but don’t just give them the boring jobs.
 Make it interesting and challenging for them.

-Have a family cooking roster.
+- Have a family cooking roster.
 You may have to live through the odd dodgy meal but it will be worth it in the long run.

-Encourage participation in school Home Economics courses.
+- Encourage participation in school Home Economics courses.